magicdoom/Direct-Load-apk/README.md

 Description
 -------------

-Direct - load - apk is a very powerful plugin framework, through it, you can amke incredible thing ----- **load a normal apk as a plug-in directly without install it!**
+Direct - load - apk is a very powerful plugin framework, through it, you can make incredible thing ----- **load a normal apk as a plug-in directly without install it!**

 > **Advantage:**
 > - Direct - load - apk can load all **Resources** from an apk which loaded as a plug-in.